Student Support Services

 Under the Pastoral Counselling Framework, Beacon provides a New Student follow-up Counselling within 3-6 months of the student’s arrival in Singapore.
 The Pastoral counsellors/Student Services Staff counsels the new student regarding his/her attitude towards studying in Singapore, how he/she is adapting to the new environment and culture, how he/she is socialising and his/her 3-5 year plans.
 The session is meant to provide emotional support for students to help them cope with any mental stress relating to the new environment/course demands and motivating them towards their dreams/goals.
 Pastoral Counsellors/Student Services Staffs conducts the session with reference to the New Student follow-up Counselling form.
 Occasionally, professional counsellors will be invited to give selected students a full personality test and provide counselling for selected students.

 Students may approach the Marketing/Admin Staff to arrange for a counselling session with the Pastoral counsellors/Student Services Staffs when required.
 Pastoral counsellors/Student Services Staffs may also be requested by teachers/lecturers to counsel students with behavioural, aptitude or non performance issues.
 Areas of counselling include issues such as poor performance in studies, low attendance, disciplinary issues, personal problems, career or further studies, etc.

 Beacon creates a culture and climate of care, trust and friendliness by educating the Marketing, Admin and Academic Staff about customer service and, care and concern for the students using the college’s family culture and core values as a foundation.
 Enrichment programmes and activities are organised to encourage students’ involvement and attendance.

 There are times when a student may need to seek other specialized support services.
 For example, to cope with Gambling Addiction and Mental Health issues.

 A contact list containing their expertise and contact details is available.
 Many of these helplines are supported by the Ministry of Social and Family Development (MSF).
-As such, Beacon believes that they are professional qualified and have sound management.
+As such, Beacon believes that they are professionally qualified and have sound management.